Dear reader of ADxS.org, please excuse the disruption.

 ADHD subtypes appear to differ in terms of the incentives that can increase their motivation.
 One hypothesis is that different incentives may help different ADHD subtypes to improve their motivation.
 ADHD-C, which (like the predominantly hyperactive ADHD-HI subtype) carries more competitive traits, should be better encouraged through the use of game-like learning approaches and public recognition of their performance, whereas the predominantly inattentive ADHD-I subtype, which carries more cooperative traits and is more often distracted by their own intrinsic curiosity, is more likely to be motivated by cooperative forms of learning and social feedback.
 This applies in particular to teaching interventions and the style of didactic support during learning.11

-In studies on reward behavior, different incentives are used depending on the type (e.g. money, gifts, points, computer games) and intensity of reinforcement (e.g. 5 ct, 25 ct, 1 point, 100 points).30
+In studies on reward behavior, different incentives are used depending on the type (e.g. money, gifts, points, computer games) and intensity of the reinforcement (e.g. 5 ct, 25 ct, 1 point, 100 points).30

 The fact that some studies found no change in the symptoms of ADHD due to rewards could possibly be due to the fact that the respective rewards were not able to arouse the individual’s interest sufficiently.30.
 However, the authors’ study on working memory in ADHD found a significant improvement even with very high rewards, but no complete equalization of working memory performance compared to non-affected individuals.